When someone dies in Melbourne, Victoria, the Executor to the Will of the deceased person must manage the estate, including its distribution.

 The Will’s Executor is only permitted to access and divide up the estate once Probate has been issued by the Supreme Court of Victoria.

-Documents required to apply for Probate
+How to apply for Probate in Melbourne?

 The documents required to file for a Grant of Probate will depend on the deceased’s estate; however, the following will be required as a general guide.